Ruddernation-Designs/Adobe-URL-Block-List/README.md

-### Update:
+### Updates: I'm having a burst of energy, so will get around to checking out the recent updates and maybe adding my own,
-I know it sometimes take me a few days to implement some of the pull requests, but my health doesnt like playing nice unfortunately, So, I will get around to them as soon as I can.
+so if you've any code that'll help then please let me know - Rudder.

 # Adobe-URL-Block-List